brotulix/arduino-bottlerocket/README.md

 Ignore RBF ("Remove Before Flight") presence.

 ### Ground, on-pad idle state
 Whenever power is applied, enter this state.
 The system should be power conservative.
 A simple, occational reporting of (ground-level) averaged air pressure, gravitational vector and battery voltage.
 Command input must be accepted through RF link.
+This is the time to configure system parameters such as:
+* Sea level pressure of the moment
+* Height of launch pad (default launch site is approx. 7.6m ASL according to norgeskart.no).
+* Number of readings to average over.
+* Panic time-out.

 An optical or magnetic switch could be employed to arm the rocket for launch ("Remove before flight"), or a command could be sent through RF link to transition to armed state.

 ### Ground, armed state
 In armed state, the rocket is simply waiting to leave the ground, and must therefore keep a constant watch on the accelerometer to detect changes in acceleration vector.
 Again, a magnet or optical link could be employed to make it clear that the rocket has left the launch pad, transitioning to the airborne outbound state.